Who and what gets recognized in peer recognition: Introduction

 \subsection{Current study}

 In summary, research has demonstrated that whether a gender bias exists in peer recognition varies across courses and instructional contexts.
 Prior work also suggests that peer interactions and differences in what skills sets are associated with being strong in physics might help to explain the nature of this gender bias.
-To probe these two possible mechanisms underlying who and what gets recognized in peer recognition, we conducted a mixed-methods study of in-person physics courses to answer the following two research questions: \begin{enumerate} \item \textbf{Who gets recognized:} How, if at all, is gender bias in peer recognition related to patterns of peer interactions? \item \textbf{What gets recognized:} How, if at all, is gender bias in peer recognition related to the skill sets students associate with being strong in physics? \end{enumerate}
+To probe these two possible mechanisms underlying who and what gets recognized in peer recognition, we conducted a mixed-methods study of in-person physics courses to answer the following research questions: \begin{enumerate} \item To what extent does a gender bias exist in students' recognition of strong peers within distinct lab and lecture courses? \item \textbf{Who gets recognized:} In distinct lab and lecture courses, how (if at all) is gender bias in peer recognition related to patterns of peer interactions? \item \textbf{What gets recognized:} In distinct lab and lecture courses, how (if at all) is gender bias in peer recognition related to the skill sets students associate with being strong in physics? \end{enumerate}